Leon Ames: Film

 Ames made his film debut in Quick Millions in 1931.
-During the 1940s, he was under contract to Metro-Goldwyn-Mayer.
+During the 1940s, he was under contract to Metro-Goldwyn-Mayer (MGM).
 Among his important roles at MGM was his portrayal of Mr. Smith in the studio's 1944 hit film Meet Me in St. Louis.

 Ames was also featured in The Postman Always Rings Twice (1946), portraying district attorney Kyle Sackett.
 He appeared in the Doris Day-Gordon MacRae film On Moonlight Bay (1951), its sequel By the Light of the Silvery Moon (1953), Peyton Place (1957), and From the Terrace (1960).

 In the 1961 Walt Disney comedy The Absent-Minded Professor, Ames played college president Rufus Daggett.
 He reprised the role in the film's 1963 sequel, Son of Flubber.
-In 1970 he was cast as Secretary of the Navy Frank Knox in the action war film Tora!
+In 1970, he was cast as Secretary of the Navy Frank Knox in the action war film Tora!
 Tora!
 Tora!
 His last screen role occurred in Peggy Sue Got Married (1986), playing the grandfather of Kathleen Turner's character.

 Radio and television

 Ames' first radio broadcast was in January 1942 on Grand Central Station.

 Ames' television roles included leads in the adaptations of Life with Father (1953-55) and Father of the Bride (1961-62).
-His role in Father of the Bride was soon expanded because he had become the series' dominant character.
-Ames played the G.P.
-Doctor, on the series "My Three Sons", as titled "Dr. Osborne, M.D."
-Season 9, Episode 14, in 1968, when Katie and Robbie were deciding on a doctor to care for her during her pregnancy; Dr. Osborne had a call from the hospital stating he had an expectant mother awaiting him as he was checking in on Katie at the Douglas home.
-They decided Dr. Osborne was the best for their first child (which turned our to be triplets).
+His role in the latter was soon expanded because he had become the series' dominant character.
+Ames played the general practitioner on the series My Three Sons, as titled "Dr. Osborne, M.D." in season 9, episode 14, in 1968, when Katie and Robbie were deciding on a physician to care for her during her pregnancy; Dr. Osborne had a call from the hospital stating he had an expectant mother awaiting him as he was checking in on Katie at the Douglas home.
+They decided Dr. Osborne was the best for their first child (who turned out to be triplets).

-Ames had the title role of judge John Cooper in the syndicated series Frontier Judge and played Howard McMann on Bewitched.
+Ames had the title role of Judge John Cooper in the syndicated series Frontier Judge and played Howard McMann on Bewitched.
 He joined the cast of Mister Ed (1963-66) as a neighbor, following the death of actor Larry Keating.
 Ames also appeared in episodes of the NBC anthology series The Barbara Stanwyck Show and on the short-lived CBS legal drama Storefront Lawyers.
-He played a grandfather in the 1975 The Jeffersons episode “Jenny’s Grandparents”.
+He played a grandfather in the 1975 The Jeffersons episode "Jenny’s Grandparents".